dorkodu/sage/sage.md

 Entities are at the core of the type system in Sage.
 You define your data as entities.
 You can think of entities like objects in OOP.

 Each entity can have any number of attributes and acts.
-Attributes are **key-value pairs**, while acts are **remote-callable methods** (which you can trigger them to do something, like updating the database).
+Attributes are **key-value pairs**, while acts are **methods/functions** (which you can remotely call them in your query to do something, like updating the database).

 - ### Attribute

     An attribute describes a property of this entity type.
-An attribute can be *any type* which **must be JSON serializable** *(a scalar, or an array/object following this rule).*
+An attribute can be *any type* which must be **JSON serializable** *(will talk about this later).*

     An attribute will be retrieved by a resolver/retriever function defined by user, which Sage will pass the query object as a parameter.